I live in the beautiful San Francisco Bay Area, California. I'm

 bachelorette party.
 Should be fun.

-This is the second year that I'm co-producing an arts and music
+This is the third year that I'm co-producing an arts and music

 festival during the week of Day of the Dead called, La Calaca.
-It
+I

 Check out the website here: